tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 {{% /codeblock %}}

 If you introduce the appropriate repository name, the tag of the image you are interested in, and the port where you want jupyter to be executed (e.g. 4444) this docker-compose will be ready to allow you to work with your imported environment.
-Again, feel free to copy it and use it as your docker-compose template!
+Again, feel free to copy it, use it as your docker-compose template, and share it with your colleagues soo they can take advantage of it while reproducing your environment!.
 It has been designed to work properly in conjunction with the `dockerfile` template provided above by following the steps within this building block.
 For that you should save it (for example, in the same directory where you placed your dockerfile previously) as "docker-compose.yml", open the command line there and run:

 `docker compose up`